-Welcome to the Blog, here I share my latest news and some behind the scenes from my favorite images!
+Welcome to the Blog, here I share exciting news and some behind the scenes from my favourite images!

 Today we'll go behind the scenes for a shoot I did pre-lockdown for the award winning developer Mactaggart and Mickel, at their Milton-Under- Wychwood site in the heart of the Cotswold's.
 The client needed some updated shots of their Show Home to show off a new interior design scheme.
 On arrival they still needed to swap some of the paintings on the wall around for the photos but unfortunately the brackets did not match.
 Having been in this situation before I let them know it wouldn't be a problem to photograph the art work separately and add it into the final image in Photoshop.
 This saved the client both time and money and ensured the job could be completed that day.

 Take a look at some of the before and after shots below...

 This Blog is something I've meant to get round to for a while and now during Lockdown feels a good time to start!
 My first post is going to go behind the scenes and show you how I went about creating a set of images for The Fairway's, a new Piper Homes development in Harborne, Birmingham.
 We'll take a look at some before and after shots using the comparison sliders and I'll walk you through what it took to reach the finished images.
 The photos were taken just before lockdown started at the end of March 2020.